Costas1992/Costas1992/README.md

-# 👋 Hi, I’m Kostas — a barber turneing in Machine Learning Developer
+# 👋 Hi, I’m Kostas — a barber turning in to Machine Learning Developer

 I’m passionate about merging **practical creativity** with **data-driven technology**.
 Currently studying **Applied Machine Learning at Noroff**, I’m building projects that combine real-world intuition with AI, automation, and clean design.